Frequently Asked Questions

 What is Menlo’s endowment?
 What is the draw on that endowment and what does it fund?

-Menlo’s endowment is currently $45 million.
+Menlo’s endowment is $60.1 million as of June 30, 2019.
 Menlo’s draw is 4% of the past three years average value.
 Endowment (and other income) represent 5% of the operating budget.
 Funds from the endowment are used to fund financial aid, programs, and faculty support.

 Why does Menlo have an Annual Fund rather than simply make tuition higher?